Barry St. Leger: Life

 He joined the British Army in April 1756, serving as an ensign in the 28th Regiment of Foot.
 He saw service in the French and Indian War under the command of Jeffery Amherst at the 1758 siege of Louisbourg, and in 1759 under the command of James Wolfe at the Siege of Quebec.
 He was appointed brigade-major in July 1760 and served as a staff officer in the campaign against Montreal under James Murray.
 On 16 September 1762, St. Leger was promoted to major in the 95th Regiment of Foot.

 When the American Revolutionary War began in 1775, St. Leger was a lieutenant colonel in the 34th Regiment of Foot.
 He saw service in the 1776 British relief of Quebec following the Continental Army's 1775 invasion of that province.

-He was selected to lead the western offensive that formed one leg of the 1777 Saratoga campaign.
+St. Leger was selected to lead the western offensive that formed one leg of the 1777 Saratoga campaign.
 John Burgoyne breveted him as brigadier general for this mission so that he would outrank the militia officers involved.
-He moved a mixed force of British regulars, Hessians, Indians, Canadiens, and Loyalists up the Saint Lawrence River to Fort Oswego, and from there to Fort Stanwix (the site of modern Rome, New York).
+He moved a mixed force of British regulars, Hessians, Native Americans, French Canadiens, and Loyalists up the Saint Lawrence River to Fort Oswego and from there to Fort Stanwix (the site of modern Rome, New York).
 The fort was more strongly defended than he and Burgoyne had anticipated, so he laid siege to it.
-When word arrived that an American relief column was approaching to break the siege, he sent a group of mostly Indians and Loyalists to oppose them.
+When word arrived that an American relief column was approaching to break the siege, St. Leger sent a group of mostly Native Americans and Loyalists to oppose them.
 They ambushed Nicholas Herkimer's force in the Battle of Oriskany, but the fort's occupants sortied and raided their camp.

-When reports of a relief force under Benedict Arnold reached him he was abandoned by his Indian supporters, and was forced to withdraw back to Quebec.
-He then tried to join up with Burgoyne's army near Saratoga, but had only reached Fort Ticonderoga by the time Burgoyne surrendered his army in October 1777.
+When reports of a relief force under Benedict Arnold reached him, St. Leger was abandoned by his Native supporters and was forced to withdraw to Quebec.
+He then tried to join with Burgoyne's army near Saratoga but had only reached Fort Ticonderoga by the time Burgoyne surrendered his army in October 1777.

 For the next several years, St. Leger was a leader of the British frontier war against the Americans.
 He was promoted to colonel in 1780.
 In 1781, he led an attempt to kidnap General Philip Schuyler.
 He was also involved in the secret negotiations between Frederick Haldimand, Quebec's governor, and the Vermont Republic's leaders over the possibility of bringing Vermont into the British fold.
 These negotiations ended with the surrender of Cornwallis at Yorktown.

-Following the war, he remained in Quebec, and briefly commanded the British forces there in 1784.
-He resigned his commission the following year due to ill health, and died in Worksop, Nottinghamshire, England, on 23 December 1793.
-His Will was proved on 14 February 1794 at the PCC London by Frances St. Leger, widow.
+Following the war, St. Leger remained in Quebec and briefly commanded the British forces there in 1784.
+He resigned his commission the following year due to ill health and died in Worksop, Nottinghamshire, England, on 23 December 1793.
+His will was proved on 14 February 1794 at the PCC London by Frances St. Leger, widow.